Constructor Chaining in Java (with Example)

 {

-this("DPS"); // Calling one parameter current class constructor with passing String argument within same class.
+// This statement calls one parameter current class constructor by passing string argument within same class.

 this.stName = stName;